governify/tp-tester/README.md

 To lift Bluejay-TP Tester in development mode, follow these steps:
 1. Clone the Bluejay-TP Tester repository.
 2. Install the dependencies with `npm install`.
+3. Set the backend API key through the environment variable TESTER_ACCESS_KEY.
+4. Modify the `BASE_URL` variable within the `config.json` and `lockedConfig.ts` files to the URL where the backend will be available (usually, `http://localhost:6012`).
-3. Lift the project with `npm start`.
+5. Lift the project with `npm start`.

 This would be enough since the project uses concurrently and lifts both the express server and angular at the same time.
 The Express server (GlassMatrix API) is lifted on port 6012 and the Angular application on port 4200.

 ### With docker
 To lift Bluejay-TP Tester with docker, follow these steps:
 1. Clone the Bluejay-TP Tester repository.
-2. Install the dependencies with `npm install`.
-3. Run `npm run docker`.
+2. Modify the `BASE_URL` variable within the `config.json` and `lockedConfig.ts` files to the URL where the backend will be available (usually, `http://localhost:6012`).
+3. Run `docker build .` with any additional flags you may want to set.

-With this, we would have the project lifted on port 6011 the angular web, and the express server on port 6012.# TPA Management
+With this, we would have both frontend and backend available on port 6012.

+# TPA Management
-# TPA PAGE
+## TPA PAGE
 The TPA management page allows you to visualize and interact with those TPAs that are within Bluejay.

 ### Existing TPAs